junxit/us-congress-bills-110/metadata.md

 - 2007-02-16 — Introduced in House
 - 2007-02-16 — Introduced in House
 - 2007-02-16 — Referred to the House Committee on Energy and Commerce.
+- 2007-02-27 — Considered under suspension of the rules. (consideration: CR H1929-1931)
+- 2007-02-27 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+74.
+- 2007-02-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-02-27 — Mr. Pallone moved to suspend the rules and agree to the resolution.
+- 2007-02-27 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H1929)
+- 2007-02-27 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H1929)
+- 2007-02-27 — Referred to the Subcommittee on Health.